piedna/DeCodeDNA/README.md

 ## Support

-For questions or issues, please contact ednacollab@uw.edu
+For questions or issues, please open an issue on GitHub or contact ednacollab@uw.edu

 ---